daimonie/selfconsistentcapacitivegreen/coulombMetaData.md

 1. python coulombIslandOccupation.py >> data.txt

-	This calculates the occupational probabilities for the coulomb Island at different temperatures.
+	This calculates the occupational probabilities for the coulomb Isalnd at different temperatures.

 	python occupationPlot.py -f "data.txt"  allows for plotting the figure.